wasn-eu/CubeCell_Getting_Started/README.md

 The only limitation is, that you can connect only 1 sensor of each modell on each sensor socket.

 If you have a TCA9548A I2C Switch conncted to the I2C Bus, Vext and GND you can connect up to 8 sensors of each model to each switch output.
-You need to flash the ModularNode firmware to activate the use of the TCA9548A I2C switch.
+You need to flash the TCA9548A firmware to activate the use of the TCA9548A I2C switch.
+The ModularNode Firmware is only for our ModularNode.

 These sensors are supported: